Tunji17/firstbase/README.md

 - [ ] Manually BURN Buy Back Tax, pool funds (ETH/MATIC/BNB) and use to buy liquidity or burn the purchased tokens (MATIC)

-> We just top up a wallet with the native coin, ETH/MATIC/BNB at the $1000 or near mark, and then use that manually to burn the token & burn it.
+> We just top up a wallet with the native chain coin ETH/MATIC/BNB, and then the user can manually buy the token at the swap & transfer to burn or liquidity.

+- [ ] AUTO BURN

+> We send reflections, or a % of each sale of the token to a dead wallet, reducing supply

 > This also has a setting where a % of every buy/sell & transfer simply sends tokens to the burn wallet